sjtu-marl/ZSC-Eval/README.md

 ## 🤖 Pre-trained Models

-We also provide the pre-train models for these baselines, you can download pretrained models from [huggingface](https://huggingface.co/Leoxxxxh/ZSC-Eval-policy_pool):
+We also provide the pre-trained models for these baselines, you can download pre-trained models from [huggingface](https://huggingface.co/Leoxxxxh/ZSC-Eval-policy_pool):

 ```shell
 cd zsceval